 The University of Delaware offers assistantships to students with regular, full-time status and high academic standing.
 All assistantships provide a stipend and tuition.
-Assistants are covered by the University's graduate student Accident and Sickness Insurance Plan.
+Assistants are eligible for coverage by the University's graduate student Accident and Sickness Insurance Plan at a reduced cost.
 (Coverage and student costs are subject to review each year by the insurance company and the University.
-Refer to "A Guide to Student Health Services," available from Student Health Services, for current details.)
+The booklet, "A Guide to Student Health Services," is available from Student Health Services.)

 Assistants must be in good standing (maintain a minimum cumulative grade point average of 3.00 each semester) to retain the assistantship.
-To qualify for full-time status, assistants must enroll for at least six graduate credit hours each semester.
+To qualify for full-time status, assistants must enroll for at least six graduate credit hours each semester or as specified on the Contractual Agreement form.
 Occasionally a graduate student assistant may have fewer than six credits outstanding to complete his or her program.
-In such a case the department must petition the Graduate Studies Office for permission to maintain the student on an assistantship.
-A full-time assistant is normally employed up to twenty hours a week.
+In such a case, the department must petition the Office of Graduate Studies for permission to maintain the student on an assistantship.
+A full-time assistant is normally appointed for up to twenty hours a week.
 Assistantships may be offered on a part-time basis with the appropriate prorated compensation (stipend and tuition).
 There are four categories of assistantships: teaching assistantships, research assistantships, graduate assistantships, and tuition assistantships.
 The definition of these categories is provided below.
 In cases where a student's time and funding are divided between or among these categories, the student's classification will be determined on the basis of how the student is spending the preponderance of his or her time.